AndersDeath/diary2/000-current.md

 # 17 October - Monday - Gündoğan - 17 day of immigration

 Today I was working on articles mostly.
 The same thing I will do tomorrow.
 I worked a bit on my sharenium project.
+Now it's not necessary to buy domain name.